-If the admission control procedures are successful, the gate MUST be marked in the "Reserved" state.
-Otherwise, the gate stays in the "Authorized" state.
-Note that the actual reservation made by the client may be for less than that authorized, e.g. reservation for upstream only when a pair of gates were established authorizing upstream and downstream flows.
-If the individual gate was marked with the "Auto-Commit" flag, then the resources reserved are immediately activated, but the state of the gate is unchanged.
+If admission control procedures are not successful, the gate MUST remain in the "Authorized" state.
+50

+Note that the actual reservation made by the client may be for less than that authorized, e.g., reservation for upstream only when a pair of gates were established authorizing upstream and downstream flows.

 In the "Reserved" state the gate is expecting the client to Commit to the resources, and thereby activate them.
 The Commit command from the client is either a unicast UDP message, or a request to activate a service flow via the MAC Control Service Interface.
-The Commit is normally synchronized with the remote gate, via gate coordination messages; unless both endpoint clients issue the Commit commands nearly simultaneously, the authorization will be withdrawn.
-If the gate is still in the "Reserved" state and timer T1 expires (i.e. the client does not issue the Commit command), the CMTS MUST release any resources reserved, and delete the gate.
-If the Commit-Not-Allowed flag is set when the Commit command is received, the CMTS MUST respond with Commit-Err and MUST NOT change the state of the gate.
+If the gate is still in the "Reserved" state and Timer T1 expires (i.e., the client does not issue the Commit command), the CMTS MUST release any resources reserved, and delete the gate.
+If a Gate-Delete message is received in the "Reserved" state, the CMTS MUST release all resources associated with this gate, 51 MUST respond with a Gate-Delete-Ack message and MUST stop Timer T1.